Hackdromeda/BugBrowser/README.md

   * Try, *Yes* when prompted if you want to learn about more programs
   * See the Alexa app or interface for additional details such as program requirements (iOS, Android, and Fire TV)

+Learn about recent vulnerability disclosure from HackerOne
+  * Try, *Alexa ask Bug Browser for recent disclosure*
+  * Try, *Alexa ask Bug Browser for an example bug report*

 Learn about hacking news from several sources using [News API](https://newsapi.org/)
   * Try, *Alexa ask Bug Browser to give me a flash briefing on hacks*
   * Try, *Alexa ask Bug Browser to tell me the latest news on vulnerabilities*
   * Tap on the article for additional details (Echo Spot and Echo Show only)
-  * See the Alexa app or interface for additional details (iOS, Android, and Fire TV)
+  * See the Alexa app or interface for article titles (iOS, Android, and Fire TV)

 Learn about the Vulnerability Rating Taxonomy (VRT) and vulnerability priorities as outlined by BugCrowd
   * Try, *Alexa ask Bug Browser to tell me about the VRT*
   * See the Alexa app or interface for additional details (iOS, Android, and Fire TV)

-Learn about BugCrowd through videos (Echo Spot and Echo Show only)
-  * Try, *Alexa ask Bug Browser to introduce me to BugCrowd with a video*

 Learn about HTTP status codes
   * Try, *Alexa ask Bug Browser to list HTTP status codes*